sonntagsgesicht/businessdate/HOWTO.rst

           raise ValueError("Either (years,months,days) or businessdays must be zero for %s" % self.__class__.__name__)
       ValueError: Either (years,months,days) or businessdays must be zero for BusinessPeriod

-Moreover, the difference of two instances of :class:`datetime.date` or resp. a :class:`datetime.timedalta` instance can be used to init, too.
+Moreover, the difference of two instances of |datetime.date| or resp. a |datetime.timedelta| instance can be used to init, too.

 .. paste this into python console to generate code block contents from datetime import date, timedelta